The Mala Rijeka viaduct

 Back to top

-Travel insurance & VPN
+Travel insurance & other tips

 Staysure travel insurance

-Always take out travel insurance...
+Always take out travel insurance

 You should take out travel insurance with at least 1m or preferably 5m medical cover from a reliable insurer.
 It should cover trip cancellation and loss of cash & belongings up to a reasonable limit.
 These days, check you're covered for covid-19-related issues, and use an insurer whose cover isn't invalidated by well-meant but excessive Foreign Office travel advice against non-essential travel.
-An annual policy is usually cheapest even for just 2 or 3 trips a year, I use an annual policy myself.
+An annual policy is usually cheapest even for just 2 or 3 trips a year, I have an annual policy with Staysure.co.uk myself.
 Don't expect travel insurance to bail you out of every missed connection, see the advice on missed connections here.
 Here are some suggested insurers, I get a little commission if you buy through these links, feedback always welcome.

-UK flag www.staysure.co.uk offers enhanced Covid-19 protection.
+UK flag www.staysure.co.uk offers enhanced Covid-19 protection and gets 4.7 out of 5 on Trustpilot.

 US flag If you live in the USA try Travel Guard USA.